chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 Fair Source is software that is safe for companies to share and developers to use.
 We need it because Open Source, historically, has been a tenuous alliance of community and commercial projects, and this alliance has run its course.
+Fair Source can reduce pressure to change the Open Source Definition, and make it possible for more companies to meaningfully share their core software products.

 ## Safe for Developers and Companies Alike